How to Install or Update Audio Drivers in Windows 11

 Update Audio Drivers Using Device Manager

-Updating your audio drivers in Windows 11 is simple with Device Manager, especially if you’ve downloaded a driver from the manufacturer or need to manually install one.
+Device Manager makes it easy to update your audio drivers in Windows 11, especially if you’ve already downloaded a new driver from the maker or need to install one yourself.

 Follow these steps: